OF THE APPROPRIATION BILL (NO. 1) 2002-03

 Since the introduction of the Government’s strategy to secure our borders, there hasbeen a dramatic slowdown in unauthorised arrivals.
 There have been no unauthorisedboat arrivals to Australia since December 2001.

 Mr Speaker, tonight, as part of the Budget, I am releasing the landmarkIntergenerational Report.
 This is the first report of its kind and the first time anyattempt has been made in the Budget to look across the generations and identify thechallenges which lie ahead for our society and our governments.
 What challenges willour children and their children have to confront in forty years time?
 What shape willAustralia’s finances be in 2042 based on current policies?
 And what should we do nowto prepare for the generations ahead?
-One of the big changes to our society will be that the number of older people willincrease, and with falling birthrates, the number of younger ones will not grow.
-Theratio of old to young in our society will increase.

 The increase in medical science will make more and more treatments available andprolong our capacity to live longer.